BookOps-CAT/bookops-worldcat/docs/index.md

 + `holdings_get_status` retrieves holding status of a requested record
 + `holdings_set` sets holdings on an individual bibliographic record
 + `holdings_unset` deletes holdings on an individual bibliographic record
-+ `holdings_set_batch` allows holdings to be set on multiple records, and is not limited by OCLC's 50 bib record limit
++ `holdings_set_batch` allows holdings to be set on multiple records and is not limited by OCLC's 50 bib record limit
-+ `holdings_unset_batch` allows holdings to be deleted on multiple records, and is not limited to OCLC's 50 bib record restriction
++ `holdings_unset_batch` allows holdings to be deleted on multiple records and is not limited to OCLC's 50 bib record restriction

 By default, responses are returned in `atom+json` format, but `atom+xml` can be specified:
 ```python